 Attendance is an integral part of the course.
-Missing lecture or lab will negatively impact your performance as there will be things discussed and reviewed in class that are not in your textbook.
-Since we meet only twice a week for a total of 13 sessions, missing a single session is the equivalent of missing more than two lectures, or an entire week of regular classes.
-While there will be no point or grade deductions based on attendance, you can not expect to learn and understand the material if you do not attend the classes.
+Missing lab - not logging in and working on assignments, reviewing posted material, etc will negatively impact your performance as there will be things discussed and reviewed "in class" that are not in your text or lab book.
+While there will be no point or grade deductions based on attendance, you can not expect to learn and understand the material if you do not participate in the class.
 Participation is a very important part of your final course grade.
-It can include anything from asking questions and participating in class discussions during the lecture, lab, via email, before, and/or after class, as well as logging in to the course's Blackboard page and participating in the hybrid sessions.
-Lecture is scheduled on Mondays and Wednesdays from 11:40 to 2:48, and labs are on the same days from 3:30 to 5:35.
+It can include anything from asking questions and participating in class discussions during your lecture sessions, in our lab forum, via email, as well as logging in to the course's Blackboard page and participating any other sessions.

 Any work assigned must be completed before the next class session begins whether you are in class or not.
-Missing a lecture class does not excuse you from completing and submitting the material that was assigned or that was due that day.
+Missing a class - be it your lecture or our lab class - does not excuse you from completing and submitting the material that was assigned or that was due that day.
 If you know you will miss a class, you may scan and send me any assignment that may be due as long as I receive it before class begins.